anoma/nspec/docs/node_architecture/basics.juvix.md

 ### Mailbox M S

-A mailbox is a container for messages and a mailbox state.
+A mailbox is a container for messages and optionally a mailbox state.
 The mailbox state could be used to store additional information about the mailbox, such as the priority of the messages in the mailbox.

 ??? info "Where does mailbox state come from?"